opencb/jsorolla/README.md

 npm run dist
 ```

-When completed, all compiled files will be located under the `dist` folder.
+when completed, all compiled files will be located under the `dist` folder.

 ### Testing